Carley Hill

 Carley Hill is a suburb of Sunderland, Tyne and Wear in North East England.

 Geography

 Carley Hill is bordered by Witherwack to the north west, Marley Pots to the south west and High Southwick to the direct south.

 Politics

 Carley Hill is part of the Southwick ward, and is currently represented on Sunderland City Council by three Labour Party councillors.

-The area is part of the Sunderland Central constituency represented in the House of Commons of the United Kingdom by Labour Party MP Julie Elliott.
+The area is part of the Sunderland Central constituency represented in the House of Commons of the United Kingdom by Labour Party MP Lewis Atkinson.